Transcript #388: Don't delete all the repos

 00:28 Talked about that last week.

-00:32 Go wherever you want, but we're happy to invite you to Fosstodon if you want.
+00:32 Go wherever you want, but we're happy to invite you to Fostadon if you want.

-00:35 yeah, find the links to connect with us over there or even, even on X these
+00:35 Yeah, find the links to connect us over there or even on X these days as well if you wish.

-00:44 And listen, watch, participate live 10am Pacific time on Tuesdays, typically
+00:44 And listen, watch, participate live in AM Pacific Time on Tuesdays, typically.

 01:07 We won't share it.